rehierl/node-tree-outliner/3-3-2-single-s.md

 * `(y loosely-belongs-to t)`, if some `x in N` exists such that `(x ancestor-of y)` and `(x strictly-belongs-to t)`

 Consequently, any node automatically loosely belongs to any section that strictly contains any of its ancestors.
-Each node may therefore belong to any number of (i.e. multiple) sections.
+Each node can therefore belong to any number of sections.

-These loose relationships can not be undefined because they will be established automatically as soon as any ancestor is associated with a section.
+These loose relationships can not be undefined because they will be established automatically as soon as an ancestor is strictly associated with a section.

 The only method to break up these loose relationships is to change the structure of the node tree.
 Obviously, that is not allowed because the purpose of these